In Memoriam Greg Kaizen Rosenstein

 As many of you now know Greg Rosenstein passed away this weekend on Saturday the 7th of January.
 I had spoken to him not too long ago and he was so open and beautiful.
 He was wrestling with his disease and he seemed both in a very challenging time physically and also in in the best place of his life spiritually.
 His vulnerability was very present and his gratitude enormous.
 He told me that he had realized the simplest truth that it all comes down to, “Being more kind and loving to all.”

 All I know at this time is he passed out in his apartment that morning.
 I don’t have more details at this time.
 I know that he was heading back to Florida with his father that day.
 I ask that everyone take some time to offer Greg prayers and blessings.
-The best that I know is his funeral will be held this Wednesday morning in Florida.

 Here is what Greg wrote on Facebook in his own words on his physical condition: